bayersglassey/bagblog/entries/2025/jul/algebra_of_chess.md

     x * 20 / 20

-Right?
-Notice how at one point, we had x all by itself.
+Notice how, at one point, we had x all by itself.
-And sometimes, we're playing a game with algebra where we want to do that, like when we have an equation, and we're trying to "solve for x":
+And there is a kind of game we can play, where we have an equation, and we try to "solve for x":

     3x + 4 = 5

+    3x = 1

+    x = 1/3

 But our goal of solving for x isn't one of the rules of algebra; it's just something we layer on top.
 Algebra doesn't tell us that we *have* to solve for x; in fact, it says it's totally fine if we introduce a new variable, e.g. like this:

+    3x + 4 = 5

-    3x + 4 = 5 + 7y - 7y
+    3x + 4 + 7y = 5 + 7y

+In fact, there are many goals we could layer on top of algebra.
-We could turn this into a sort of multiplayer game, where there's an equation written down, and players take turns applying rules of algebra to it, one at a time.
+For instance, we could have a game with multiple players, and an equation written down, and the players take turns applying rules of algebra to it.
-Maybe the players are trying to work together to solve for a variable?..
-Maybe each player is trying to solve for a different variable?..
-Maybe there are a whole bunch of players, and they're allowed to form alliances, and each player has a secret goal which they keep secret from the other players?..
+Maybe the players are trying to work together to solve for a variable?.. or maybe each player is trying to solve for a different variable?.. or maybe there are a whole bunch of players, and they're allowed to form alliances, and each player has a goal which they keep secret from the other players?..
-But in any case, the rules of algebra tell us that every time a player makes a "move", they are only allowed to change the equation in certain ways.
+But in any case, the rules of algebra tell us what changes the players are allowed to make to the equation when they "move".

 Just let that idea float around in your mind for a minute: algebra is just some rules, without a goal.
 The rules have to do with what's allowed to be written down on a piece of paper, and how people are allowed to make changes to it.

-And I think, when you open your mind to that fact, you can start to see a connection between algebra and board games.
+And I think, when you open your mind to that idea, you can start to see a connection between algebra and board games.
-In algebra, when we write something down on a piece of paper, that piece of paper is like the board in chess.
+Writing an algebraic expression on a piece of paper is like putting pieces down on a board.
-Let's say that algebra and chess are both games, and the paper and board are called the game's "state".
-Some of the game rules are an algebra describing how the state is allowed to change.
+Some of a board game's rule are an algebra describing how the board is allowed to change, or how the pieces move around on it.
-When a player takes their turn, they do so by changing the game's state according to the rules of the game's algebra.
-Other game rules describe the players, their goals, the order in which they take turns, etc; but let's forget about those rules for now, and focus on the algebra.
+Other rules describe the players, their goals, the order in which they take turns, etc; but let's forget about those rules for now, and focus on the algebra of the board.

+We'll focus on chess for now, and build an algebra in two layers, one building upon the other:
+* an algebra of chess positions
+* an algebra of chess moves

-## The algebra of chessboard fragments
+## An algebra of chess positions

 Here is a chess board: